What is a GED?

 Taking a practice test is a great first step when preparing for the GED exam.
 GED Testing Service offers the official GED practice test, which is $6 per subject.
 This test is written and designed by the creators of the actual exam.
 Therefore, it will give you a good indicator of how likely you are to pass the real test.
 GED Testing Service also provides free sample tests, which are less in-depth but will still give you an idea of what to expect.

 Once you’ve taken a practice test, it’s time to study.
 By now, you should have an idea of your strengths and weaknesses and what you should focus on for the test.
 Plenty of GED study materials are available online.
 For instance, GED Live offers access to online prep classes in all four test subjects for $129.
 Another study option is GED Flash, which offers thousands of interactive practice questions on all four subjects for $25.
+You can also hire a test prep tutor to help you study.

 There are also a variety of free study materials available.
 Online search phrases such as “free GED resources” or “free GED practice” should turn up hundreds of potential resources.
 If you’d prefer to take an in-person class to prepare for the test, many community colleges offer GED prep courses.
 Visit GED Testing Service to find a GED prep center near you.

-Scheduling your Test
+Scheduling your test

 Once you feel like you’re prepared to take the GED, schedule your test with GED Testing Service.
 The cost of taking the exam varies by state, but the average cost of all four tests is around $120.
 You can schedule your exams one at a time, or you can take all four at once.
 The GED can be taken in person at an approved testing location, or online in the majority of states.